marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/link.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: LINK, file system, create link, file system, hard link

 .. _link:

-.. index:: LINK

-.. index:: file system, create link

-.. index:: file system, hard link

 LINK --- Create a hard link
 ***************************